rioj7/remove-comments/README.md

     * **Comments: Remove All Multiline Comments**

 Javascript has comments that are treated as [JSDOC](https://jsdoc.app/index.html) strings: `/** ..... */`
 They are handled by the removal commands as strings.
-If you also want to remove these you can mark them as comments with the command: **Comments: Mark JSDOC String as comment.
+If you also want to remove these you can mark them as comments with the command:
+**Comments: Mark JSDOC String as comment.
 For next removal only.**.
 In **only the next call** of the Remove commands these will also be removed for JavaScript files.

+If you have defined the setting [`remove-comments.keep`](#remove-commentskeep) you can ignore this setting with the command
+**Comments: Ignore any "remove-comments.keep" setting.
+For next removal only.**
+In **only the next call** of the Remove commands the `remove-comments.keep` setting is not used.

 # Comments with a prefix